exercism/php/concepts/basic-syntax/introduction.md

 # Basics

-For more on these topics revisit the [concept page][exercism-concept].
+For more detailed information about these topics visit the [concept page][exercism-concept].

 ## General syntax